vadsemenov/TextToMP3/README.md

 # TextToMP3
-The example of convertion text file to MP3 file using System.Speech  and NAudio framework.
+The example of conversation text file to MP3 file using System.Speech and NAudio framework.